 The Washington County Tea Party is so far the only group expressing any formal opposition to the tax renewal.

-In a press release issued Tuesday, chairman Jeff Oland said talk of job cuts is just a scare tactic.
+In a press release issued Tuesday, chair Jeff Oland said talk of job cuts is just a scare tactic.

 “To threaten people with closing fire stations and cutting police protection first if they don’t keep paying this tax is dishonest,” said Oland.
 “Cutting spending in other areas never seems to be an option,” he said.